xz/new.css/README.md

 **Demo: [newcss.net](https://newcss.net/?ref=github_demo)**

-new.css is also a great source for novice web developers The simplicity of new.css allows it to be a hands-on and easy-to-understand learning resource for beginners learning CSS and HTML
+new.css is also a great source for novice web developers.

+The simplicity of new.css allows it to be a hands-on and easy-to-understand learning resource for beginners learning CSS and HTML

 ---